shehzade/peeping-tom/README.md

 ![Option Setting](https://i.imgur.com/CcI8rty.png)

-After your information is entered, head over to *peeping-client project->header files->APIHook.h* and enter your desired interval for callback in **seconds** (i.e change 15 to 7200 for callback every two hours...you get the idea).
+After your information is entered, head over to *peeping-client project->header files->APIHook.h* and replace the "15" in the image below with your desired interval for callback in **seconds** (i.e change 15 to 7200 for callback every two hours...you get the idea).

 ![Interval Setting](https://i.imgur.com/Rf6zz4K.png)